palantirnet/drupal-rector/README-automated-testing.md

 ### Adding tests

 Tests should be pretty simple.
-Copy `features/drupal_url.feature` as a starting point and reference a pair of files in the `rector_examples` and `rector_examples_updated` directories.
+By default, the main test feature `rector_examples.feature` will test the entire `rector_examples` folder and report any differences.
+Tests can also be made for individual files.

-The Behat tests make a copy of the file we are going to test, so you don't have to worry about overwriting files in those directories.
+The Behat tests make a copy of the file or folder we are going to test, so you don't have to worry about overwriting files in those directories.